SpongePowered/SpongeDocs/source/about/faq.rst

 (2) **SpongeVanilla**, a stand-alone implementation of the Sponge API, running on top of the vanilla Minecraft server.
     (SpongeVanilla was formerly known as Granite, until the development teams merged).

-Where do i get Plugins for Sponge?
+Where do I get Plugins for Sponge?
 ----------------------------------

-Yes, and it is called Ore.
+On our official plugin repository, which is called Ore.
 Development has already started on GitHub.
-Temporarily plugins are hosted on the SpongeForums.
+Temporarily, plugins are hosted on the SpongeForums.

 For Server Owners
 =================